 In the middle of Chinatown, Bangkok they have a huge sign to signify the start of the markets.

-Explore the Floating Markets
+Explore the floating market

 Damnoen Saduak and Amphawa are the most famous floating markets.
 They hold some traditional housing and beautiful sights along the river.
 You can even do a small boat tour along the river to get a different view of the markets.
 Get there early to beat the crowds.